cristian-vijelie/dcn-rdma-lab/README.md

 ![](/images/ibv-devinfo.png)

 Some things are important here: `state`, `active_mtu`, and the GID table.
-In the image you have an interface that uses both RoCEv1 and RoCEv2, so it will have 2 GID entries for each protocol.
+In the image you have an interface that uses only RoCEv2, so it will have GID entries only for RoCEv2 - one for the IPv4 address, one for the IPv6 address.
 Generally, a RoCEv2 entry will corespond to an IP address assigned to the network interface to which the RDMA device is linked.
+The GID entry with the index 0 is a placeholder and should never be used.

 Use `ip a s` to display details about the network interfaces that your system uses.
 Observe the connection between GID entries and IP addresses.